jeromemaiquez/cph_2020_reports/README.md

-## Calculating Municipality-Level Variables from the PSA 2020 Census of Population and Housing Reports
+## Calculating Municipality-Level Variables from the PSA 2020 Census of Population and Housing Reports for the Creation of Choropleth Maps

 Author: Jerome Maiquez

 ### Rationale
+PSA CPH 2020 datasets (those that are available online) are messy.
+In the CPH 2020 Reports, a single column houses up to multiple grouping variables and geographic hierarchies (from region, to province, down to city/municipality).
+This makes it extremely difficult to perform analysis on relevant socio-demographic variables on the municipality scale.

+The goal of this project is to transform the PSA CPH 2020 Reports datasets, to cleanly assign relevant census variables to each city/municipality, which must be assigned to a province and a region.
+After joining to a municipality vector layer, the ultimate product of this project is a set of choropleth maps for various socio-demographic themes, from population, to health & education, to service access, down to housing status.

-Calculate relevant census variables, for potential use in sectoral vulnerability indices.
-For example, municipality-level rates of access to safe source of drinking water can be used as one sub-indicator of overall water access, which itself is a component of climate vulnerability in the water sector.
+Aside from the explicitly cartographic goal of creating choropleth maps, the resulting data from this project can also be used for sectoral vulnerability analysis at the city/municipality level.
+For example, access to safe drinking water sources is a critical component of a community's vulnerability to water scarcity and its impacts on health and quality of life.

 ### Objective
 1. Parse PSA 2020 CPH Reports